 The Dairy and Fodder Water for Profit program has recently finalised its round of funding with applications closing in December.
 The response of interest in the program was overwhelming.
 The team will provide further updates on activities for 2018 soon, which include a Centre Pivot course and Irrigation Specialist Groups.

 Dairy and Fodder Water for Profit (DFWP) program aims at assisting dairy farmers and commercial fodder producers* in Queensland to adopt improved water use practices along with improving water, energy and nutrient management practices.

 The Dairy & Fodder Water for Profit (DFWP) program has been successful in securing a new round of funding (1 year September 2017 to June 2018) through the Queensland Government’s Department of Natural Resources and Mines, to build on the great results achieved in previous years.
 DFWP program is delivered through the Dairying Better 'n Better program (a QDO and Subtropical Dairy initative) in conjunction with Queensland Department of Agriculture and Fisheries.

 The program provides a range of services including:

 Unlike previous rounds of the program, this project only runs for 1 year.
-Therefore, applications for funding will be open from 27th November 2017 until 6th December 2017.
+Therefore, applications were open for funding will from 27th November 2017 until 6th December 2017.
 (Please note: you must receive an On Farm System Assessment prior to this date in order to meet the eligibility criteria outlined below.).

 For more information on the program please view the Dairy & Fodder Water for Profit Flyer.
 If you wish to become involved in the program complete an EOI form (print form) (electronic form) and submit via: